mjeanroy/junit-servers/README.md

 - A random port is used to start embedded tomcat.
 - Webapp is set to src/main/webapp (relative to root project)
 - Context path is set to "/"
 - Base directory is set to tomcat-work (relative to root project).
-Base directory will be deleted after tests.
+By default, base directory will be deleted after tests but when the configuration flag _keepBaseDir_ is set to _true_ the content of this directory will be preserved.
 - Naming is enable.

 ```java